OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-17.md

 ## 2 Chronicles 17:7

-Then in the third year of his reign he sent his officials, Ben-hail, Obadiah, Zechariah, Nethanel, and Micaiah, to teach in the cities of Judah;
+In the third year of his reign, he sent his officials—Ben-hail, Obadiah, Zechariah, Nethanel, and Micaiah—to provide instruction in the cities of Judah;

 ---